A 2018 report revealed that thousands of UK health centres are located in areas with unsafe levels of air pollution.

 - Weather – Strong winds can carry pollutants over long distances.
 As well as the pollutants from traffic, winds can also bring pollutants from other sources, including farms and factories.
 On top of this, air pollution levels are generally higher on still or warmer days.

 You can read our full guide to the numerous causes of air pollution.

 The Department for Environment and Rural Affairs (DEFRA) routinely publishes air pollution alerts and forecasts.
 You can use this service to assess the air quality in your area on any given day.

 Though this service is useful, it poses certain limitations.
 DEFRA’s reports will give you an idea of the pollution levels across wide areas of the country.
 They don’t account for local air quality concerns, so you cannot rely on them for a reliable picture of the exposure risks in your area.

-Our air quality monitoring service can give you a much more accurate overview of the air pollution risks in your environment.
+Our indoor air quality monitoring service can give you a much more accurate overview of the air pollution risks in your internal environment.
 In addition, ongoing exposure monitoring can help you determine just how at-risk individuals in your building might be.
 These specialist processes will give you a detailed report highlighting any problem areas, with advice on steps you can take to improve the situation.

 Find out more about our air quality monitoring services for hospitals and healthcare settings and how we can help you.

 We also offer a range of Blueair air purifiers.
 The HealthProtect range is suitable for hospital, GP and dental surgery waiting rooms, treatment rooms and other areas where pollution ingress and the transfer of bacteria and viruses is a concern.